wds4/DCoSL/dips/conceptGraph/README.md

 - 906 class thread
 - 907 new wordType: concept
 - 908 new wordType: graph (formerly called: schema)
+- 909 new wordType: concept graph

 drafts not yet made
-- 90* concept graph

-- 909 new wordType: property
-- 910 new wordType: schema (change to graph?)
+- 910 new wordType: property
 - 911 new wordType: concept
 - 912 new wordType: conceptGraph